FabioRosado/100DaysOfCode/log.md

 **Today's Progress**:  Started reading the chapter about asyncio in Mastering Python.
 Worked on some previously raised PRs to comply with change requests.

 **Thoughts:**  Didn't have much time today so I couldn't code as much as I wanted.
 Read a bit and fixed some issues.
 Not very happy with the progress today.

+### Day 23: January 26, 2018 (CS50 - edx)
+##### New course - CS50

+**Today's Progress**: Spent 12 hours at work today, didn't have much time to code.
+I was able to squeeze in some reading, listened to podcasts while driving to/from work.
+Did one easy cod challege in codewars and started a new course on edx.

+**Thoughts:**  CS50 seems fun, they start teaching C and I always wanted to know enough to understand what does what in C. Will try to get some time to dedicate to this course.